Market-Connections Professional Resume Writing Services

 Have you been thinking about a creative career related to your hobby?

-People who use their free time creatively performed better at solving problems at work and were more helpful to their colleagues, according to researchers at San Francisco State University.
+People who use their free time creatively perform better at solving problems at work and are more helpful to their colleagues, according to researchers at San Francisco State University.
 They believe creative activities stimulate learning and help people to feel energized and engaged.
 The study’s Lead Author was Dr. Kevin Eschleman.

 The question is: Are YOU ready to make the connection between your hobby and your career?
 Consider these suggestions about using your hobby to get ahead at the office.

 1. Focus on the mission.
-Think about how your pastimes align with the company mission.
+Think about how your pastimes align with the company's mission.
 A sustainable architecture firm might appreciate your organic garden.

 2. Connect with your colleagues.
 Relationships play a big role in job satisfaction.
-Accept your coworkers’ invitation when they ask you to join them for a social event that could also be a hobby; i.e.: hiking trip.
+Accept your coworkers’ invitation when they ask you to join them for a social event that could also be a hobby, i.e., a hiking trip.

 3. Review your job responsibilities.
 Do your hobby and your professional position have anything in common?
 You might be juggling numbers at work for budgeting and at home for the local community's fundraising budget.